 My first trout on the fly, a respectable 14-inch brown.

 Toward dusk some very large mayflies started bobbing and weaving over the water.
-I did not yet know a hatch from a spinner flight from a spinner fall, but I tied on a scruffy Hexagenia limbata dun imitation and started flailing it around.
+I did not yet know an emergence from a spinner flight from a spinner fall, but I tied on a scruffy Hexagenia limbata dun imitation and started flailing it around.
 I had trouble keeping it afloat on the riffly water, and one especially turbulent current tongue swallowed my fly.
 I strained my eyes to see it but I gave up.
 Yet when I pulled up for the next cast, it did not come!
 My rod bent and I felt a fish tugging.
 I dared not assume it was a wily trout, and I contained my excitement until I was sure I was not connected to a snagged redhorse.
 A respectable 14-inch brown trout found its way into my net and was photographed and released.
 I later learned that the large mayfly spinners were Hexagenia atrocaudata, a sparse and rarely fishable hatch, and I doubt my catch had anything to do with them.
 But it did a lot for me.

 I quickly learned that any insect preserved in a vial of chemicals is a poor representative of the vibrant living thing.
 A better method of preservation was photography, and I started to photograph the insects I collected.